 HOW DO WE MAKE DULCE VIDA?It’s simple.
 Sort of.
 We’re perfectionists!

 We do things differently here at Dulce Vida.
 We make tequila the way that tequila has always tasted best: pure and powerful, free of any additives.
 We do not contract with a distillery for the purchase of liquid.
-We are completely vertically integrated, ranging from working with the community of agave farmers, utilization of our proprietary yeast, distillation management, and aging in our own barrels.
+We are completely vertically integrated, ranging from working with the community of agave farmers, distillation management, and aging in our own barrels.
 Our attention to detail and complete involvement result in a truly spectacular product.

 Our Tequilana Blue Weber Agave plants are approximately 6’ tall and take about 8 years to mature.
 When the agave is at the pinnacle of sweetness and ready for harvest, Jimadors use a sharp, long-handled tool called a “coa” to cut the leaves from the agave plant.
 After this, you’re left with the heart of the agave called a “piña” which can weigh up to 200 pounds.
 We specifically test the agave plants prior to harvest for maturity and degrees brix, a measure of sugar content.
 Additionally, our Jimadors trim the piñas very tight, eliminating off-flavors associated with the agave plant spines.
 The attention to detail in the selection and harvest of plants is important, setting a foundation for an exceptionally finished product.